KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 Team Delta leads at $3.6B, possibly due to size and strategy.
 Document best practices under Brittany Bold’s leadership.
 Apply targeted training to Team Alpha to close gaps, particularly under James Goodwill.

-7. Recognition and incentivize the top Sales Representatives Every team has standout performers.
+7. Recognize and incentivize the top Sales Representatives Every team has standout performers.
 Encourage top sales reps and managers through incentives and initiate peer-learning initiatives featuring each team’s top rep. This is to cultivate motivation and share winning tactics across teams.